Jolomi2k9/RL_Game_AI/README.md

 cd github & git clone https://github.com/mwydmuch/ViZDoom.git
 ```

-For our agent to communicate effectively with the game , we need to configure the game to send the agent observations and rewards which it will use to learning.
-We also define the action space, this is how the agent will take action in the game environment.
+The way our agent interacts with the vizdoom environment is similar to the unity environment with observations and rewards being sent to the agent from the environment and the agent taking action in the environment.

 ```python
 #Define our vizdoom environment class